willwangcc/knowledge/cornerstone/18-interview/technical-interview.md

 ### Things you should work on:

+* Find the solution that could use the minimal amount of work first. -- 2018.06.08 [Largest Smaller BST Key](https://www.pramp.com/challenge/pK6A4GA5YES09qKmqG33)
 * Look at familiar **code patterns** used for bfs as well as others.
 * Don't spend too much much time on **complexity analysis** of there are errors in it, ask interviewer if it's okay to go on and code the solution if complexity analysis takes too long to figure out.
 Interviewer can tell you if it's worth coding it or not.
 * It would be helpful to be more communicative when **debugging**.